 In other words, the less your team has to worry about managing your supply chain, the more they can focus on their core competencies — developing better products and services for your customer base.

 Logistics and supply chain activities are some of the most expensive business operations any company can undertake.
-Warehouses, fulfillment centers, and delivery vehicles all require trained professionals to operate.
+Warehouses, order fulfillment centers, and delivery vehicles all require trained professionals to operate.

 Those professionals cost money, and so do the supplies and infrastructure they need to do their jobs.
 In most cases, it’s more cost-effective to outsource supply chain activities to a reliable third-party than to handle it in-house.